Dealing With Earwax Build-Up

-Earwax, known as cerumen, is part of the ear’s natural process to keep dust and dirt from reaching the eardrum.
+Earwax, known as cerumen, is part of the ear’s natural process to keep dust and dirt from reaching the eardrum and reduces the risk of ear infection.
 Normally, dust and dirt are trapped in the earwax, which then dries up and falls out of the ear.
-But some people experience a build-up of earwax, which causes a blockage that reduces hearing.
+But some people experience a build-up of earwax, which causes a blockage that reduces hearing and requires earwax removal.
 Hearing aid and earplug users have a higher incidence of earwax blockage than others.
 However, using a cotton swab to clean your ear can also contribute to earwax build-up.
 (It is recommended that you do not use a cotton swab to clean your ear as it may pierce the eardrum).

 Symptoms of earwax blockage include decreased or muffled hearing, dizziness, ear pain or ringing in the ears.
 Wax-softening drops and irrigation of the ear with warm water are two home remedies.
-For more difficult cases, please contact our office and schedule an appointment to have one of our otolaryngologists remove your earwax build-up.
+For more difficult cases it may be necessary to see an ENT specialist near you for professional ear cleaning and earwax removal.
+If you live in or near Boise, ID please feel free contact our office and schedule an appointment to have one of our otolaryngologists remove your earwax build-up.

 As stated above earwax serves a very important protective purpose for your ears, acting as a barrier and reducing the amount of dirt, bacteria, and other irritants that can reach your eardrums.
 Because of this, the American Academy of Otolaryngology-Head and Neck Surgery recommends just leaving earwax alone in your ears as long as it is not causing you hearing loss or other health issues.

 How Can I Tell If My Ear is Blocked with Earwax?